sophiayduan/Endev-board/JOURNAL.md

 I wasn't happy with this as I really freaked up the integrity of my ground pour of the bottom layer as I have so many traces there.
 Also there are so. many. vias.
 So I restarted.
 The biggest change I made was dropping my magnetic rotary encoder idea for a regular (and infintely rotating) rotary encoder.
 I realized the area I planned on mounting my PCB was quite cramped, and a bit too sketchy to put so many metal components.
+(Though, I haven't begun implemeting it)

-# July 23rd: Finished.
+# July 23rd: More work

 **Total time spent: 9h**

-I finally locked in and finished this thing off, couldn't have done it without Phil's Lab 🙏 I changed a footprints that I realized were incorrect, the ICSP (Pin sockets) and my 2 pos DIP switches

-Now I've submitted my design for review on reddit and I'm free to work on other projects.
-This project should definitely not have taken so long but I rerouted 3 times as i'm still learning. oops.
+I sketched out ideas and finalized on how my filament feeder would be attached.
+I finalized on having another PCB (3 i know is a lot), on the opposite side as the encoder is pretty big.
+I spent too much time finding the ideal rotary encoder and settled on the
+I did an immense amount of routing but didn't take any screenshots (i'm writing this in retrospect)

+# July 24rd: CAAAAAD

+**Total time spent: 3h**

+More routing (no photo again oops, all you have to know is that it was frustrating).
+Finally I went back to something I was more familiar with, 3d modeling!!!!
+I created the plates that the PCBs will be attached to: adding M2 threaded inserts/screws, added space for magnets on the back of the plate (but is concealed so the impact of the magnets won't cause them to chip).